CHERI-Alliance/RepoMgmtWG/README.md

 If someone wants to create a repository without an existing working group, please get in contact with this working group.

-In all cases, when a repository is created, it should be added to the repository table, which includes the initial responsible working group or person.
+In all cases, when a repository is created, it should have an initial responsbile working group or person.
-When the responsible working group or person changes, this should also be updated.
-To update the table please open a pull request to this repository.
+For public repositories please open an issue on this repository.
+In this issue it should also be clear if this is a fork of an existing repository and the expected lifetime of the project.
+Short-term projects can be those where it's a staging ground for upstreaming, while longer-term projects can be those where the CHERI alliance needs to provide longer-term suport.
+For private repositories please send an email to this working group.

 ## License